mikecordes/Unit1CaseStudy/Unit1-MCordes.md

 ### _**What technologies would this additional product or service utilize?**_

 Plaid would need to invest in the development of a consumer-facing app that could serve as a centralized hub for customers that want to utilize the financial services marketplace.
 Another technology that would be utilized will be machine learning for the robo-advising services.
+Robo-advising services could be sold to consumers seeking to connect with a financial instution to conduct business or financial institutions seeking to market to specific customer segments.
+The ability to sell services to individuals and businesses will create a revenue stream that will grow as Plaid expands their core data aggregation line of business.

 ## **Resources**
 ---